nyxnor/onionjuggler/docs/onionjuggler.conf.1.md

 : Install the required packages via package manager.
 (Default: apt install -y).

+**openssl_command**

+: The OpenSSL command to create the certificate and private keys for Client Authorization using the x25519 algorithm.
+It must be the orignal OpenSSL v1.1 or later, not LibreSSL, as the latter does not support the aforementioned algorithm.
+(Default: openssl).

 **web_server**

 : Web server to serve a website.
 Compatible with *nginx* and *apache2*.
 (Default: nginx).